consultantdwaraka/ReactJs-Redux-Thunk/README.md

 Launch the application using below url: http://localhost:3000/

-## Follow the below link to launch the micro service
+## Follow the below link to launch the micro service to connect to server code
  https://github.com/consultantdwaraka/project-management